-I've worked various tech jobs over the years from COBOL on HP3000 MPE back in the late '90s to web development in Ruby (both on Rails and in Sinatra) for the UK Parliament via the usual alphabet soup of VBScript, PHP, SQL, NoSQL, ASP.Net and some kind of footling about with Open VMS on the Alpha platform, the details of which, frankly, escape me.
+I've worked various tech jobs over the years from COBOL on HP3000 MPE back in the day to web development in Ruby (both on Rails and in Sinatra) for the UK Parliament via the usual alphabet soup of VBScript, PHP, SQL, NoSQL, ASP.Net and something that involved messing with Open VMS on the Alpha platform, the details of which, frankly, escape me.

 While I was working for Misco, we1 built our own server stack with mirrored servers, heartbeats, failovers, fibre channel disk arrays and all sorts of shiny toys.
 That was fun.
 The first machine arrived without its rackmount kit2 so we did what any normal disgruntled customer would do - went to B&Q for a pile of bolts and wing nuts and narrowly avoided buying a Dremel.
 Happy days.

-- Various Scraperwiki scripts - a variety of scrapers for a variety of purposes in a variety of languages.
-All of them seemed like a good idea at the time
+Various Scraperwiki scripts - a variety of scrapers for a variety of purposes in a variety of languages.
+All of which seemed like a good idea at the time.

 - That's "we" as in "the Systemax EU dev team", anything else would be weird ↩